superherointj/tfprovider-kubernetes-alpha-crd-cert-manager-timeout/README.md

 Nix: (WIP - Currently broken)
 ```
-Nix is providing only an environment where Terraform is installed.
+Nix is providing an environment where Terraform is installed.
-Automated execution/build is not available yet.
+Automated execution/build is unavailable yet.

 $ nix develop

-$ ... follow manual steps.
+$ ./bootstrap.sh
 ```

 ## After some minutes...